-1. Percentage of total National Forest System lands in the geographic area, rounded to the nearest whole number
+1. Percentage of the geographic area included in a designation (National Forest System lands), rounded to the nearest whole number

 2. Percentage of total National Forest System lands of the same designation on the Custer Gallatin, rounded to the nearest whole number